CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

 </div>
 <br>

-Routing from the border leaf perspective:
+To verify routing on the border leaf:

 <div class=scroll>